stiftungpfadfinden/stripe-preprocessor/README.md

 ### Changing data before it is sent to Stripe
 The topmost PHP function in the script `stripe_preprocessor.php` is called when a payment is made.
-Please refer to the comments in this script to see how you can get data from `$propertyBag` use it to change data in `$checkoutSessionParams` before it gets sent to Stripe.
+Please refer to the comments in this script to see how you can get data from `$propertyBag` and use it to change data in `$checkoutSessionParams` before it gets sent to Stripe.

 To disable sending choices for payment types to Stripe (and configure them ourselves within Stripe), we have unset `$checkoutSessionParams["payment_method_types"])`.
+This is not necessary for the data manipulation to work, but convenient if you need payment types like PayPal in Stripe that the [Stripe extension] does not handle.

 [Stripe extension]: https://lab.civicrm.org/extensions/stripe
 [developer sandbox]: https://docs.stripe.com/sandboxes